gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 ### Step 3: Set your developer board configuration

-These labs support developer boards from AVNET Starter Kit and the Seeed Studio Mini Dev Board with the Grove Breakout.
+This solution supports the AVNET Starter Kit and the Seeed Studio Mini Dev Board with the Grove Breakout.
 You need to set the configuration that matches your developer board.

 The default developer board configuration is for the AVENT Azure Sphere Starter Kit.
 If you have this board, there is no additional configuration required.